 Priam was the king of Troy in Greek mythology, at the time the Greeks launched an attack against the city, known as the Trojan War.
 His father was the Trojan king Laomedon.

 When he was born, Priam was given the name Podarces.
-When Heracles was trying to kill him, Podarces managed to save himself by giving the demigod a golden veil that was made by his sister, Hesione.
+When Heracles sacked Troy and killed his father and brothers, Podarces alone was spared: his sister Hesione ransomed him with a golden veil of her own.
 After this event, Podarces changed his name to Priam.

 Towards the end of the Trojan War, when Achilles had already killed Priam's son, Hector, and had desecrated the body by tying it on his chariot, Priam appeared in front of the Greek hero and pleaded to give him his son's body back, so that it can be buried.
 Achilles initially refused to give it back; Priam broke in tears and told Achilles to pity him, as he had suffered more than anyone else on the earth.
 Achilles was eventually persuaded to return the body to the Trojans, and agreed to a nine-day truce between the two sides, so that there could be a proper burial and funeral games.